Las Vegas Transportation Guide: Monorail, Free Trams, and the Downtown Loop

 • use the Downtown Loop only once you’re already Downtown

-• accept that walking and occasional rideshares are still part of the experience
+• expect walking and occasional rideshares to remain part of the experience

 Transportation in Las Vegas Is About Reducing Friction

-Las Vegas prioritizes spectacle over efficiency.
-Transportation systems exist to soften that reality not erase it.
+Las Vegas prioritizes scale and spectacle over efficiency.
+Transportation systems exist to soften that reality — not eliminate it.

-When first-timers understand what each option actually is, the city becomes far easier to navigate and far less confusing.
+Once you understand what each option actually does, the city becomes far easier to navigate and far less frustrating.